Whey Protein for Weight loss - Why it works and what makes it so effective?

 by Gerry Morton

-Whey protein is actually not a single protein but a collection of proteins and protein fractions (or peptides) found naturally in the whey component of milk.
+Whey protein is actually not a single protein but a collection of proteins and protein fractions (or peptides) found naturally in the Whey component of milk.
 Whey protein promotes weight loss in three key ways.
-First, protein in general reduces hunger and eating more than carbohydrates and fats, and whey protein does so even better than other proteins.
-In addition, whey protein reduces fat storage compared to carbs, fats, and other proteins.
-And finally, whey protein enhances the fat-burning effects of exercise.
-Let's take a closer look at each of these weight-control benefits of whey protein—and what they mean to you.
+First, protein in general reduces hunger and eating more, than carbohydrates and fats, and Whey protein does so even better than other proteins.
+In addition, Whey protein reduces fat storage compared to carbs, fats, and other proteins.
+And finally, Whey protein enhances the fat-burning effects of exercise.
+Let's take a closer look at each of these weight-control benefits of whey protein, what makes Whey protein, a best choice for weight loss —and what they mean to you.

 To lose excess body fat, it is almost always necessary to reduce the number of calories you consume each day.
 However, in many cases this is easier said than done, because reducing calorie consumption increases hunger and the desire to eat.
 Most of us can resist hunger for a few days, but few of us can resist hunger for more than a few weeks.
 That's why most weight-loss diets don't last very long.